-Teaching Profession Internship 1-2 credits Grade(s): 12 Course Code: (W) Weighted H62770WS1, Prerequisite: Concurrent enrollment in Exploring the Teaching Profession (W) H62770WS2

-This course is a field-based internship for students interested in a career in education that provides them with background knowledge of child and adolescent development as well as principles of effective teaching and training practices.
-Students will learn to plan and direct individualized instruction and group activities, prepare instructional materials for educational environments, and complete other classroom responsibilities as directed by the teacher in the assigned classroom.
-Students need to provide their own transportation and a parking pass.
+Exploring Teaching (W) 1 credit Grade(s): 12 Course Code: Prerequisite: Advanced Child & Weighted H62760WS1, Human Development (W) H62760WS2 This course is for students interested in a career in education that provides them with background knowledge of child and adolescent development as well as principles of effective teaching and training practices.
+Students of child and adolescent development as well as principles of effective teaching and training practices.
+Students will learn to plan and direct individualized instruction and group activities, prepare instructional materials for educational environments, and complete other possible teacher responsibilities.